spraetz/MineCraftSpells/README.md

 Don't like the default settings for spells?
 No worries!
 I made them all configurable.

-After you've started the plugin at least once, if you look at plugins/MineCraftSpells-1.0/config.yml, you'll be able to tweak the spell settings and reagents!
+After you've started the plugin at least once, if you look at plugins/MineCraftSpells/config.yml, you'll be able to tweak the spell settings and reagents!

 Once you save the file with your changes, simply reload the server and you're good to go!

+### Adding your own spells

+If you'd like to add your own spells, simply implement the Spell interface in com.gmail.spraetz.spells and update your config.yml with the settings for your spells.

 Happy spellcasting!